Australian Health Practitioner Regulation Agency - Vexatious notifications

 Ahpra’s vexatious complaints framework

-This framework was developed following recommendations made in the Reducing, identifying and managing vexatious complaints’ report and forms part of our work to ensure a strong reporting culture so that genuine concerns about patient safety are reported and appropriately addressed.
+This evidence-based Framework considered recommendations made in the Reducing, identifying and managing vexatious complaints’ report and forms part of our work to ensure a strong reporting culture so that genuine concerns about patient safety are reported and appropriately addressed.

 The framework outlines: